marcoalopez/Jupyter4DICe/README.md

 >>> conda install numpy pandas matplotlib jupyter ipython jupyterlab astropy
 ```

 Jupyter notebooks can be launched by open the Anaconda navigator (if you installed Anaconda) and launching the _Jupyter lab_ (preferred option) or the _Jupyter notebook_ or, more quickly, from the terminal (_Anaconda prompt_) typing ``jupyter notebook`` or ``jupyter lab``.
 Then, you'll see the application opening in one of your browser tabs.
-If you prefer a standalone application instead of your browser to open and interact with the notebooks you can install https://code.visualstudio.com/ and add the *Python* and *Jupyter* plug-ins.
+If you prefer a standalone application to interact with the notebooks you can install https://code.visualstudio.com/ and add the *Python* and *Jupyter* plug-ins.

 ### How to contribute to this project?

 The GitHub website hosting the project provides several options (you will need a GitHub account, it’s free!):

-- Open a [discussion](https://github.com/marcoalopez/strength_envelopes/discussions): This is a place to:
+- Open a [discussion](https://github.com/marcoalopez/Jupyter4DICe/discussions): This is a place to:
   - Ask questions you are wondering about.
   - Share ideas.
   - Engage with the developers (still just me).
-- Open and [issue](https://github.com/marcoalopez/strength_envelopes/issues): This is a place to track bugs or requests for specific features on the notebooks.
+- Open and [issue](https://github.com/marcoalopez/Jupyter4DICe/issues): This is a place to track bugs or requests for specific features on the notebooks.
-- Create a [pull request](https://github.com/marcoalopez/strength_envelopes/pulls): You modified, corrected or added a feature to one of the notebooks and send it for one of the developers to review it and add it to the main page.
+- Create a [pull request](https://github.com/marcoalopez/Jupyter4DICe/pulls): You modified, corrected or added a feature to one of the notebooks and send it for one of the developers to review it and add it to the main page.

-Besides, if you want to contribute to the project, you might want to glimpse at the [code of conduct](https://github.com/marcoalopez/strength_envelopes/blob/master/CODE_OF_CONDUCT.md) (TLDR: be nice to others 😉).
+Besides, if you want to contribute to the project, you might want to glimpse at the [code of conduct](https://github.com/marcoalopez/Jupyter4DICe/blob/main/CODE_OF_CONDUCT.md) (TLDR: be nice to others 😉).